Is discrimination in any aspect of employment legal?

 Short answer?
 Discrimination is always illegal.
 Always.
-Even subconscious discrimination is illegal.
-So, employers need to keep a close eye on every policy, procedure, and practice.
+Even subconscious, unconscious discrimination is illegal.
+So, employers need to keep a close eye on every policy, procedure, and practice they perform.
 If you deal with prospective employees, current employees, and past employees, you cannot discriminate in any aspect of your pre-employment, current employment, or post-employment actions and decisions.

 More?
-Discrimination is adverse work treatment of an employee or a prospective employee that is based on a class or category of which the employee is a member.
+Discrimination is the adverse work treatment of an employee or a prospective employee that is based on a class or category of which the employee is a member.
 This is differentiated from employment treatment that is based on the employee's individual merit which is how employers should make decisions about any situation related to employment.

 Types of Employment Discrimination

 Workplace discrimination is prohibited by law on the basis of the following characteristics.
 While state laws may differ—stay up-to-date on your state classifications—federal laws prohibit discrimination in employment for:

 Discrimination Is Obvious or Hidden in Employment Practices